JetBrains/lets-plot/future_changes.md

 ### Fixed

-- AWT: plot now prevents wheel events from bubbling up to the parent component.
+- AWT: plot prevents wheel events from bubbling up to the parent component.
 - Added tooltip for `geom_hline` and `geom_vline` on `geom_livemap` [[#1056](https://github.com/JetBrains/lets-plot/issues/1056)].
 - `geom_boxplot`: unable to draw a y-oriented plot with `stat='identity'` [[#1319](https://github.com/JetBrains/lets-plot/issues/1319)].
 - Can't add layer which uses continuous data to a plot where other layers use discrete input [[#1323](https://github.com/JetBrains/lets-plot/issues/1323)].